K4Lok/personal-blog-backend/devlog.md

 Authentication for protecting private routes
 - Create middlewares for checking the user identity as well as the privilege.
 - Redirect unauthenticated user to access the protected routes.
-- Logout function for destroying the session.
+- Logout function by destroying the session.

 Logout Icon
 - Hover and active effect to make it more interactive.